Department of Student Affairs Administration in Higher Education

 This course provides a foundation for current college student developmental theories which provides insight into the processes of student learning, growth, and development during the college years.
 Emphasis is placed on the application of developmental theories to diverse college populations and environments, as well as understanding the implications of these models for the policies and practices of higher education.
 Prerequisite: admission to student affairs administration in higher education MSED program.
 Offered Fall, Summer.

 Leadership and Organizational Theories

 This course provides an overview of a variety of leadership and organizational theories, emphasizing those with practical application for meeting the challenges confronting student affairs professionals in higher education.
 Several theories will be reviewed, including (but not limited to) trait leadership, political leadership, systems leadership, transformative leadership, and servant leadership.
 Course participants will explore the ways in which gender, race/ethnicity, and other identities shape how leadership is expressed and received.
 Prerequisite: admission to student affairs administration in higher education MSED program.
-Offered Fall, Spring.
+Offered Spring, Summer.